The Elasticity of Quantitative Investment: Elasticity of Quantitative Investment

-In this section, I describe the general framework for the twelve asset pricing models.
+To understand why portfolio choice demand may be relatively inelastic, it is important to first understand the structure of demand from these models.
+Figure \ref{fig:demand} shows how these demand functions work.
+Prices $p_{i,t}$ map into some of the raw predictors $x_{i,k,t}$, which map into normalized predictors $\udot{z}_{i,k,t}$, which map into portfolio weights $w_{i,t}$.
+As explained below, there is a large variety of statistical portfolio choice models, each constituting a unique function that maps the $\udot{z}_{i,k,t}$ terms into portfolio weights $w_{i,t}$.

+Stack these predictors $z_{i,k,t}$ into an $N \times K$ matrix $Z_t$ where there are $K$ predictors for each asset.
+These matrices, for each period $t$, serve as the critical data inputs for the models I describe.
 These models are described in Appendix \ref{app:stat_arbs} and of course in their original papers, but I describe the basics here.
-I refer to these models by the initialisms which are summarized in Table \ref{tab:models}. \cite{bbd} have a similar set of models with additional details.
+I refer to these models by the initialisms summarized in Table \ref{tab:models} in the appendix.

-I assume a sample of dates $\tau = 1, ..., t-1$, which are used to form portfolio weights at time $t$.
-Let $Z_t$ be the $N \times K$ matrix filled with $\udot{z}_{i,k,t}$ values.
-Every model has portfolio weights that equal $f(Z_t) b$, where $f$ is a function that reads in predictors and outputs an $N \times M$ matrix of $M$ factor portfolio weights and $b$ is an $M \times 1$ vector that collapses the factor weights down to a single (attempted) MVE portfolio.
-Let $f(Z_t)_i$ denote this $1 \times M$ row of factor weights specific to asset $i$.
-Then portfolio weights for asset $i$ can be written as:

-Various models use different $f(\cdot)$ functions and methods of estimating $b$.
-Some factor models do not specify $b$.
-For example, the \cite{ff3} three-factor model does not specify the fractions of capital (portfolio weights) that should be invested in the market, value, and size portfolios in order to achieve mean-variance efficiency.
-In these cases, I use canonical methods from the literature, such as \cite{forest} or \cite{shrinking} to collapse these factors down to a single set of portfolio weights.

-Each model has three steps: \begin{enumerate} \item First, I form the factor model weights, $f(Z_t)$. \item Second, I form factor excess returns from weights: $F_{\tau+1} = f(Z_{\tau})' r_{\tau+1}$.
-Then compute the mean vector and covariance matrix using these returns:

-\item Third, I estimate $b$ as a function of $\bar F_{t-1}$ and $\bar \Omega_{t-1}$ using one of the methods discussed below.
-I refer to this as the "collapse" step, since it collapses the factors down to a single portfolio and demand function.
-Portfolio weights are set such that $\udot{w}_{i,t} = f(Z_t) b$. \end{enumerate}

-I show returns and elasticity values with these factor models with and without the market level factor ($\udot{z}_{i,1,t} = \invbreve P_{i,t} / A_t$), but the results for the statistical arbitrageurs without the level term are shown only in the Appendix.
-Many of these models, including \cite{kelly} and \cite{shrinking} for example, were originally estimated without a market factor.
-However, I follow \cite{kelly} by including an additional intercept in $Z_t$.

-Most models have a set of hyperparameters.
-Tables \ref{tab:hypers} and \ref{tab:hypers_wo_market} in the Appendix show the hyperparameters for the models with and without the market level term.
-While some hyperparameters are just chosen using a standard rule-of-thumb, most are chosen with a four fold cross-validation design using the sample before 1990.
+Consider a model where the covariance matrix and vector of expected returns are a linear function of predictors:

+where $\Theta_{\mu}$ and $\Theta_{\Gamma}$ are vectors of parameters that control the mean and covariance matrix respectively, and $\Theta_{\zeta} > 0$ is a positive scalar that controls idiosyncratic risk.
+This functional form actually nests the functional form used in the calibration above, and the NN (neural network) model uses a generalization of this form.

+KY show\footnote{This is shown as Proposition 1 in KY.} that this functional form delivers the BSV \citep{brandt} model: